The responsibility rests with patients to contact CANSA for assistance. Read more...

 CANSA Tele Counselling can be accessed via the CANSA Help Desk on 0800 22 66 22 toll free, to make an appointment with a CANSA counsellor.
 Or send an email to the Help Desk via firstname.lastname@example.org – this is a confidential, professional, cancer-related telephonic counselling service to cancer patients, caregivers and their families and parents or guardians of children living with cancer.
 Counselling is available in seven languages (English, Afrikaans, isiXhosa, isiZulu, siSwati, Sesotho and Setswana) and is free of charge.

-You are invited to join the National Virtual CANSA Netcare Support Group via Zoom on Saturday, 28 August 2021, 10:00 to 11:15.
-Cancer patients and caregivers welcome.
-Topic: Mindful movement to help combat fatigue and restore wellbeing – Mia Steyn…Read more
+The National Virtual CANSA Netcare Support Group via Zoom took place on Saturday, 28 August 2021, 10:00 to 11:15.
+Topic: Mindful movement to help combat fatigue and restore wellbeing – Mia Steyn – recording available…Read more

 CANSA and the SANCDA arranged a webinar session about cancer patients and the COVID vaccine.
 The panel of presenters included two oncology experts sharing current recommendations and information, Dr Zainab Mohamed, Head Clinical Unit, Radiation Oncology Groote Schuur Hospital / University of Cape Town and Dr Ria David, a medical oncologist and specialist physician from Oncocare.Read more